sammyl720/focal-storage/README.md

 # FocalStorage

-FocalStorage enhances the native browser's localStorage with features like expiring key-value pairs and automatic JSON serialization/deserialization.
-This package offers an easy-to-use interface for managing your web application's local storage needs more effectively.
+FocalStorage enhances the browser's localStorage with features like expiring key-value pairs and automatic JSON serialization/deserialization.
+This package offers an easy-to-use interface for managing your web application's local storage needs more efficiently.

 ## Features

-- **Automatic JSON Serialization/Deserialization**: Automatically handles conversion of stored objects to and from JSON format.
+- **Automatic JSON Serialization/Deserialization**: Automatically converts stored objects to and from JSON.
-- **Expiring Key-Value Pairs**: Set expiration times for your storage items, automatically removing them when they expire.
+- **Expiring Key-Value Pairs**: Allows setting expiration times for storage items, automatically removing them when they expire.
-- **Global Accessibility**: Optionally attach FocalStorage instance to the global `window` object for easy access across your application.
+- **Global Accessibility**: Optionally attach a FocalStorage instance to the global window object.

 ## Installation

-To install FocalStorage, use npm or yarn:
+Install FocalStorage using npm or yarn:

 ```sh
 npm install focal-store